 Maybe it’s an incoming lightning storm.
 Maybe your partner got hurt, and you’re more than one rope length up, and you need to lower them to the ground.
 Maybe you’re on a multi pitch route with a relative novice, and you want to get back to the base of the route is efficiently as possible.
 It might be faster to lower your less experienced friend all the way to the ground on two ropes, and then you make two normal rappels to get down.
 That way there’s only two raps to do, rather than four.
 In any case, knowing how to lower someone two complete rope lengths might be something that could really save the day.

 Yes, you could fix one end and rappel two rope lengths on a single strand, but then you’d have the fun of passing the knot.
 If you both know the clever technique of a munter pop, you can do this on rappel.
-If one of you does not, it's probably better to do it like we show in this other tip, is actually a very simple thing to do if the terrain is anything other than overhanging.)
+If one of you does not, it's probably better to rappel past the knot like we show in this other tip, actually a very simple thing to do if the terrain is anything other than overhanging.

 Note, this is a fairly advanced maneuver that you absolutely need to practice before you try in the real world.
 It’s definitely strange, at least it was for me the first few times I tried it, and I did not find it very intuitive.
 In fact I had to do it a few times in slow motion to really understand what was going on!